infoatgodreams/GoDreams-Repository/Volume 1/Program Design/CAP Design Framework.md

 2. Avoid reinventing the wheel during program design

 3. Identify key levers and critical factors that influence the care quality at CCIs  based on existing studies/practices in the sector under the following categories:
-			1. Benchmarks for childcare under all domains
+			1. Gold Standards for childcare under all domains
 			2. Baseline/Current Reality for childcare under all domains
 			3. Successful and unsuccessful interventions in institutional childcare under all domains